Polito-MLDL-2025/30llm-testgen/README.md

 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
-├── setup.cfg          <- Configuration file for flake8
+├── tests              <- Unit tests and fixtures for the project │
-│
+├── adsp               <- Legacy template module retained for reference │
-└── adsp   <- Source code for use in this project.
+└── llm30   <- Primary source code for use in this project.
     │
-    ├── __init__.py             <- Makes adsp a Python module
+    ├── __init__.py             <- Makes llm30 a Python module
     │
     ├── config.py               <- Store useful variables and configuration
     │